We are unpaid internship lawyers

 Internships have long been a right of passage for both the college student and recent graduate.
 Traditionally, these populations have actively sought out mentor-driven opportunities related to their target profession, or company, with the understanding that they will receive a valuable learning experience, priming them for a climb up the hiring ladder.
-In today’s world, employers are tightening their budgets and downsizing full-time staff, and, as such, internships have replaced what were once entry-level jobs, but with caveats—a lack of compensation, and ethics
+In today’s world, employers are tightening their budgets and downsizing full-time staff, and, as such, internships have replaced what were once entry-level jobs, but with a caveat—a lack of compensation.

-This new style of unpaid internship is often of little practical benefit to the intern, amounting to what some have termed “slave labor,” but of great assistance to the employer.
+This new style of unpaid internship is often of little practical benefit to the intern, but of great assistance to the employer.

-Documenting the concomitant rise in unpaid internships and the economic exploitation of those hungry for work is former intern Ross Perlin.
-In his book, “Intern Nation: How to Earn Nothing and Earn Little in the Brave New Economy,” Perlin estimates that approximately one-third of all interns go unpaid as they do increasingly substantive work, flouting not only convention, but in many instances the law.
+Documenting the concomitant rise in unpaid internships and the economic exploitation of those hungry for work is Ross Perlin.
+In his book, “Intern Nation," Perlin estimates that approximately one-third of all interns go unpaid as they do increasingly substantive work, flouting not only convention, but in many instances the law.